rohit7044/Mesh_from_video/README.md

 # TalkingAvatar
- A short project on creating high quality avatear on minimal resources.
+ A short project on creating high quality avatar on minimal resources.